fenago/ml-scikit-keras-tensorflow/labs/preface.md

 ============================

-In 2006, Geoffrey Hinton et al. published [a paper](https://homl.info/136)^[1](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/preface01.html) showing how to train a deep neural network capable of recognizing handwritten digits with state-of-the-art precision (\>98%).
+In 2006, Geoffrey Hinton et al. published [a paper](https://homl.info/136) ^[1](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/preface01.html) showing how to train a deep neural network capable of recognizing handwritten digits with state-of-the-art precision (\>98%).
 They branded this technique "Deep Learning."
 A deep neural network is a (very) simplified model of our cerebral cortex, composed of a stack of layers of artificial neurons.
-Training a deep neural net was widely considered impossible at the time,^[2](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/preface01.html) and most researchers had abandoned the idea in the late 1990s.
+Training a deep neural net was widely considered impossible at the time, ^[2](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/preface01.html) and most researchers had abandoned the idea in the late 1990s.
 This paper revived the interest of the scientific community, and before long many new papers demonstrated that Deep Learning was not only possible, but capable of mind-blowing achievements that no other